meteor-useraccounts/meteor/packages/identity/API.md

 `Identity.sign`.
 If the identity can not be verified, throws `new Meteor.Error('identity-verification-failed')`.

+### `Identity.maxSecretAgeMs`

+Identities not signed within the last `maxSecretAgeMs` milliseconds will be rejected.
+This defaults to 2 days.

+### `Identity.additionalSecret`

+Identities are signed using a secret that changes at least every `maxSecretAgeMs`.
+The secrets are stored in the database.
+If `additionalSecret` is set, it will be combined with the secrets in the database, so that an attacker would need to know both `additionalSecret` and a recent secret in the database in order to sign identities.
+An identity signed while `additionalSecret` has a particular value will only verify when `additionalSecret` has the same value.

+The default value is the value of `Meteor.settings.identity.additionalSecret`.

 ### `Identity.validateClientState(func)`

 Set policy controlling what values are considered valid by